-Death House – aka DeathHouse – is a 2017 American horror feature film written and directed by Harrison Smith (Camp Dread) and based on an original story by the late Gunnar Hansen (Leatherface in the original Texas Chain Saw Massacre).
+Death House – aka DeathHouse – is a 2017 American horror feature film written and directed by Harrison Smith (The Special; Camp Dread) and based on an original story by the late Gunnar Hansen (Leatherface in the original Texas Chain Saw Massacre).

 During an exclusive tour, a power breakdown inside a secret prison known as the Death House sends two agents fighting through a labyrinth of horrors while being pursued by a ruthless army of roaming inmates.

 As they fight to escape, the agents push toward the lowest depths of the facility where they learn a supernatural group of evil beings are their only chance for survival…